Vanessa Estelle Williams

 Vanessa Estelle Williams (born May 12, 1963) is an American actress and producer.
 She is best known for her roles as Maxine Joseph–Chadway in the Showtime drama series, Soul Food (2000–2004), for which she received NAACP Image Award for Outstanding Actress in a Drama Series and as Nino Brown's feisty gun moll, Keisha in the 1991 crime drama film, New Jack City.
-Williams is also known for her role as Anne-Marie McCoy in the first and fourth of the Candyman films, and as Rhonda Blair in the first season of the Fox prime time soap opera, Melrose Place (1992–93).
+Williams is also known for her role as Anne-Marie McCoy in the first and fourth of the Candyman films, and as Rhonda Blair in the first season of the Fox prime time soap opera Melrose Place (1992–93).

 Early life and education

 Williams was born on May 12, 1963, and raised in Brooklyn, New York.
 Williams has three brothers and 1 sister.
 Her mother, Verdell, died when she was 10 years old leaving Williams to be raised by her grandmother.
 Her father died in 2016.
 She has traced her ancestry back to Georgia and Virginia.
 After high school she went on to get a bachelor's degree in theater and business management from Marymount Manhattan College.
+A 2011 analysis of her mitochondrial DNA revealed that her maternal ancestry traced to the Tikar people and Bamileke people of Cameroon.

 Career

-Williams later went to acting in films and television, In the area of acting, she ran into name conflict with singer/actress and former Miss America Vanessa Williams (also born 1963).
-Screen Actors Guild rules prohibited duplicate stage naming.
+Williams went into acting in films and television.
+Her acting ran into name conflict with singer/actress and 1984 Miss America Vanessa Williams (also born 1963).
+Screen Actors Guild rules prohibit duplicate stage names.
 Vanessa Estelle had registered the name "Vanessa Williams" first, so as a compromise, the former Miss America was occasionally credited as "Vanessa L. Williams" in acting credits.
 To compound the confusion, both actresses starred in versions of the drama Soul Food (Vanessa L. Williams in the film version, and Vanessa E. Williams in its TV series adaptation).
 The Screen Actors Guild eventually took the issue to arbitration and decided both actresses could use the professional name "Vanessa Williams".